In Home Stone Featured Project

 Design is in the Details

-This Featured Project is all about the details.
+This Featured Project is all about the details, these details are perfect to mention within our featured marble designs.
 The elements of this remodeled home are beautiful on their own- the coffered ceilings, the finish carpentry, and the richness of the materials- each selection comes together seamlessly to create an overall sense of elegance and refinement, truly capturing the homeowner’s aesthetic.
 This home has been recognized with both the “2017 MBIA Remodelers & Custom Builder Award of Excellence for Whole House Renovation” as well as the “2018 Annapolis Home Magazine Builder and Fine Design Award for Kitchen Design.”

 The clients of Lang and Co. were looking to enhance the appearance and performance of their waterfront home.
 Originally built in 1920, a previous renovation had afforded them 15 years of great memories with their children.
 It was time to rework the home for the next phase of their life.
 Architect Patrick Jarosinski and interior designer Anita Stapleton were brought in to give the home an entirely new personality.
 The combined vision was to abandon the contemporary plan and institute a formal and more sophisticated design.
 The warm palette is rich and elegant and plays off the colors of the water views throughout the home.